 Have held a learner’s permit for one year and one day with no violations.

 Have completed at least 40 hours of supervised driving, six hours of which need to be at night.

 Pass the on-the-road driving test which has now been reinstated as a requirement

-As states begin to reopen in phases, we will continue to track and document the changes that are being adopted when it comes to licensing updates.
+As states begin to reopen in phases, we will continue to track the changes that are being adopted so you can stay updated.
 Please check-in and stay informed!

 *This article was updated on 9/24/2020.